 Think of firewalls as a wall of protection against connections to your computer and data passing from your computer.
 Doors can be opened on this wall of protection that allows specific connections or specific data to pass through securely.
 Connections are made via specific computer ports and the best firewalls mask the very existence of these ports.
-The ability to control what data passes through this wall of security is crucial and with out a firewall you are left unprotected.
+The ability to control what data passes through this wall of security is crucial and without a firewall you are left unprotected.
 There are several free firewalls available such as the Windows Firewall which is already installed in modern Windows operating systems.
 Another popular firewall is Zone Alarm from check Point.
 Zone alarm has been around for years and is well respected.
 Comodo Personal Firewall also has a good reputation and is available in a free version.

 Malware is short for malicious software.
 Malware seeks to do damage or perform other malicious actions on your computer.
-Trojan horses, worms, spyware and even viruses fall in to the malware category.
-MalwareBytes offers both a free and paid version of it's anti malware software, both versions offer quality protection.
+Trojan horses, worms, spyware, and even viruses fall into the malware category.
+MalwareBytes offers both a free and paid version of its anti-malware software, both versions offer quality protection.
 WinPatrol is a monitoring program that detects changes to your system and offers both a free and paid version.

 Spyware or software that spies on you and your computer is one of the most insidious tech threats out there.
 Spyware may not seem like the evil genius of this bunch but the other threats are obvious in their approach.
 Spyware does it's very best to hide and deceive you while sending information or reporting back to some other individual or organization.
-In many cases low risk spyware isn't considered dangerous due to the amount or type of information it gathers.
-But if a person came in to your house and gathered even little bits of information and shared that information with someone else while trying to hide the fact that they were doing it, you would probably be upset.
-The so called low risk spyware does the same thing.
+In many cases, low-risk spyware isn't considered dangerous due to the amount or type of information it gathers.
+But if a person came into your house and gathered even little bits of information and shared that information with someone else while trying to hide the fact that they were doing it, you would probably be upset.
+The so-called low-risk spyware does the same thing.
 Spyware also poses a real threat of identity theft.
 No matter what level of risk it is obvious that spyware is not a good thing.
-Spybot Search & Destroy is a well respected spyware detector and remover.
+Spybot Search & Destroy is a well-respected spyware detector and remover.
 SUPERAntiSpyware is another program that offers spyware protection.

-It is obvious that computing brings with it some risks that if not dealt with could prove to be catastrophic, however these risks are very manageable and it is important to develop a plan or strategy for dealing with and minimizing these risks.
+It is obvious that computing brings with it some risks that if not dealt with could prove to be catastrophic, however, these risks are very manageable and it is important to develop a plan or strategy for dealing with and minimizing these risks.
 Some people like a singular approach, using one or two software programs that cover all of the risks.
-Others prefer a layered approach, where multiple programs with overlapping protection is used to create one solid layer of protection.
-It doesn't matter which approach you use as long as you implement a security plan and maintain it to protect your self, your family and your data from computing threats.
+Others prefer a layered approach, where multiple programs with overlapping protection are used to create one solid layer of protection.
+It doesn't matter which approach you use as long as you implement a security plan and maintain it to protect your self, your family, and your data from computing threats.